Pharmacist and Intern Pharmacist Vaccinators

 To revise vaccine administration please refer to Chapter 2 Processes for safe immunisation in the current Immunisation Handbook and your vaccinator foundation course training.
 All vaccinators must:

 • Undertake a pre-vaccination check to ensure the correct vaccine is delivered to the client and that there are no contraindications or precautions that preclude delivery as per the pharmacist's pre-vaccination checklist and consent.
-This process includes checking the client’s immunisation history and any alerts or contraindications recorded in CIR or ImmuniseNow.
+This process includes checking the client’s immunisation history and any alerts or contraindications recorded in the Aotearoa Immunisation Register (AIR).

-• Obtain informed consent, including about the National Immunisation Register (NIR)/COVID Immunisation Register (CIR) and information sharing.
+• Obtain informed consent, including about AIR and information sharing

-• Remind the client they need to wait for x minutes before leaving the pharmacy (depending on individual circumstances and vaccines being administered).
+• Remind the client of the required wait time before leaving the pharmacy (depending on individual circumstances and vaccines being administered)

 The following videos provide a brief guide to vaccination and basic overviews of the preparation and administration of meningococcal, MMR, and Tdap vaccines.